bkase/slides/composable-apis-swift/notes.md

     * factor out common chunks of code in business logic to reduce code and compute needed to solve a problem
     * x*y + x*z = x * (y + z)
   * Idempotence
-    * freedom to do things more than once; out-of-order execution in a distributed system
+    * freedom to do things more than once; at-least-once semantics execution in a distributed system
     * max(5, 6) = 6 and max(max(5, 6), 6) = 6
   * Identity
     * not doing something is still a value of the same type (no need for option etc)
-    * 0 + x = 0
+    * 0 + x = x
   * Inverse
     * I can undo anything
     * x + (-x) = 0